 Are you a new rural landowner?
 Do you have limited experience in forage establishment, pasture management, and utilization?
 Are you interested in raising livestock?
 Are you interested in managing the wildlife on your property?
 Or, are you simply interested in becoming the best steward of your natural resources that you can be?
-If you answered yes to any of these questions, then you are a great candidate for the Texas AgriLife Extension Service Ranch Management University.
+If you answered yes to any of these questions, then you are a great candidate for Ranch Management University conducted by Texas A&M AgriLife Extension.

 Attendees of the Ranch Management University should include the following:

 The Ranch Management University is held each April and October in College Station.
-Enrollment is limited to the first 50 individuals to ensure there is adequate opportunity for interaction with faculty.
-If you are interested in attending this special workshop, please contact us immediately.
-If you would like to register for the next event, please go to http://agriliferegister.tamu.edu and type the key words “ranch management” in the search window.
+Enrollment is limited to the first 50 individuals to ensure adequate opportunity for interaction with faculty.
+Registration links will be posted several months prior to each event.

 Ms. Linda Francis